browserengineering/book/book/security.md

 4. Writing a comment:

-Request (here the comment is "Comment"):
+* Request (here the comment is "HackThePlanet"):
 ```
 POST /add HTTP/1.1
 Cookie: token=8654675686097477

-guest=Comment&nonce=9834535579959965
+guest=HackThePlanet
 ```

-Response (notice how "Comment" appears in the response, echoing back the comment submitted):
+* Response (notice how "HackThePlanet" appears in the response, echoing back the comment submitted; likewise, since the server knows the user via the `token` cookie, the response includes the username "crashoverride"):
 ```
 HTTP/1.0 200 OK